harshnayangithub/SKINOCURE/README.md

 <h2> Dataset </h2>

-The dataset used for training the model consists of images of various skin diseases, including but not limited to eczema, psoriasis, melanoma, and acne.
-The dataset is preprocessed and augmented to improve the model's performance and generalization.
+The dataset used for training the model consists of images of various skin diseases, including eczema, psoriasis, melanoma, and acne.
+The dataset is preprocessed to improve the model's performance and generalization.
+Currently, this model predicts only these kinds of Skin Diseases.
+- Acne / Rosacea
+- Melanocytic Nevus
+- Eczema
+- Dermatofibroma
+- Vascular Lesion
+- Ringworm / Tinea
+- Melanoma

 <h2> Model Architecture </h2>